Healthy weight calculator for children and teenagers

 Children’s growth can change over time, so it’s important to check your child’s height and weight every three months.

-The result suggests you are well above a healthy weight for your height and age.
+The result suggests the person being measured is well above a healthy weight for their height and age.

-This means you weigh more than is healthy for someone of your height, age and sex.
-Being above a healthy weight can put you at risk of poor health as an adult.
+This means they weigh more than is healthy for someone of their height, age and sex.
+Being above a healthy weight can put young people at risk of poor health as an adult.

-There are many easy changes you can make and there is lots of support for a healthy lifestyle available.
+There are many easy changes they can make and there is lots of support for a healthy lifestyle available.

-Growth can change over time, so it’s important to check your height and weight every three months.
+Growth can change over time, so it’s important to check height and weight every three months.

 What can you do?